JYU-IBA/potku/README.md

 # Getting started with development

-First step is to install Python 3.6 along with pip package installer.
+First step is to install the latest version of Python 3.6.x along with pip package installer.
 Make sure the paths of the executables are added to your PATH environment variable.
 Then install Pipenv:

 ````